wuaipinglab/ImmuCC/tissue_immucc/vignettes/Documentation.md

 * Description for the arguments in this command:
   `${Directory to the base}`: This directory contains 7 files, namely, `01fastq, 02trimmed, 03mapping, 04sorted, 05htseq, raw_fastqc, new_fastqc`.

-  `${Directory to the software}`: Softwares used here including: `FastQC, STAR, samtools, RSeQC, htseq-count, R.` were all put in this directory.
+  `${Directory to the software}`: This directory contains all softwares used in this analysis including: `FastQC, STAR, samtools, RSeQC, htseq-count, R.`

-  `${Directory to the reference}`: This directory contains all reference data used.
-In my analysis, the following reference data. including: `Mus_musculus.GRCm38.83.gtf, Mus_musculus.GRCm38.dna.primary_assembly.83.fa, GRCm38_mm10_Ensembl.bed` are used.
-You can download the lattest version as you want.
+  `${Directory to the reference}`: This directory contains the reference data required for mapping and quantification.
+In my analysis, the following reference data including: `Mus_musculus.GRCm38.83.gtf, Mus_musculus.GRCm38.dna.primary_assembly.83.fa, GRCm38_mm10_Ensembl.bed` are put in this directory.
+You can also download the lattest reference data.

   `${Directory to the scripts}`: All scripts used here including: `02qc.sh, 03mapping.sh, 04samtools.sh, 05-1.strand.sh, 05-2.RSEQc.stat.R, 06htseq.sh, MouseHTSeq_counts_stat.R` are put in this directory.

 ------------------------------------------------------------------------------------------------------------------------
 ## 2. Immune cell proportion prediction
 E.g. To estimate immune cell proportion from the transcriptome data of lung, the lung specific signature matrix is in the parameter `training_data`.
-As the transcriptome data of tissue have been normaliazed during data preprocessing steps, it will be not necessary to normalize it again.
+As the transcriptome data of tissue has been normaliazed during data preprocessing steps, it will be not necessary to normalize it again.

-Function `ImmuCC` was used to calculated immune cell proportions from the expression matrix of samples.
+Function `ImmuCC` is used to calculated immune cell proportions from the expression matrix of samples.
 Two basic arguments including `expression` and `traing_data` are needed for this function
 > expression: expression matrix of the biological sample;